RobZyg/Assignment1/index.md

 -	55% feeling
 -	60% judging
 -	Personality code types:  ‘The Teacher’ and ‘The Provider’
+- A PDF copy of the TypeFinder Personality test results can be found at:<embed src="https://robzyg.github.io/Assignment1/TypeFinderPersonality.pdf" type="application/pdf" width="600px" height="500px" />

 ### What the results mean to me